(a) Basis of preparation

-Financial liabilities classified as Other trading liabilities and are recognised initially at cost, less attributable transaction costs.
-Subsequent to initial recognition all other financial liabilities are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.
+Financial liabilities classified as other trading liabilities are recognised initially at cost less directly attributable transaction costs.
+Subsequent to initial recognition all other financial liabilities are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest rate basis.

 Income tax on the profit or loss for the year comprises current and deferred tax.
 Income tax is recognised in the income statement except to the extent that it relates to items recognised directly to equity, in which case it is recognised in equity.

 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at the balance sheet date, and any adjustment to tax payable in respect of previous years.